 Coppola pushed the “auteur” into the mainstream, and ‘The Godfather’ laid the foundation for a New Hollywood Wave that could beat its European counterparts in terms of the sheer scale and shocking realism.
 A cast ensemble that still begs to bettered; the likes of Brando, Pacino, De Niro and Cazale giving titanic performances.
 Nino Rota’s music is still as haunting as it was five decades ago.
 Gordon Willis’s cinematography defined what we there on-wards visually witnessed as the American gangster film.

 7. Annie Hall (1977)

 ‘Annie Hall’ was Woody Allen’s breakthrough as a filmmaker, and even though he had written an amazing screenplay for Love and Death, the dominant comedic approach was toned down in the former, and ‘Annie Hall’ would go on to define the white New York rom-com.
-Sitcoms and rom-coms involving middle class white folks, Friends, Seinfeld, you name it, they have all evolved from Allen’s ironical Jewish humor, that mixed comedy with some cynicism and rhetorical nihilism, and which peaked in ‘Annie Hall’.
+Sitcoms and rom-com involving middle-class white folks, Friends, Seinfeld, you name it, they have all evolved from Allen’s ironical Jewish humour, that mixed comedy with some cynicism and rhetorical nihilism, and which peaked in ‘Annie Hall’.